DaviesHub/spacy-categorisation/README.md

 3. Run the Docker container: docker run spacy-tokenizer
 4. The output of the script will be printed to the console.

-## Package Requirements
-Package requirements for this app can be seen on the requirements.txt file.
-Install the required packages by running the following command on the command line:
-'pip install -r requirements.txt'

 ## Contributions
 Contributions to the project are welcome.
 Please submit a pull request with your changes.

 ## References
 SpaCy documentation: https://spacy.io/
 Docker documentation: https://docs.docker.com/